bevan222/rw-stockapp/README.md

 1. copy your firebase project's config to the src/component/firebaseConfigExample.js file and modify the file name to firebaseConfig.js

+2. copy your [fugle API](https://developer.fugle.tw) to .env.local.example and modify the name to .env.local

-2. firebase login
+3. firebase login

-3. firebase init
+4. firebase init

-4. firebase deploy
+5. firebase deploy

 # Getting Started with Create React App